nicolalgallacher/Bicep_WhatTheHack/045-InfraAsCode-Bicep/Student/Bicep-Challenge-01.md

 ## Success Criteria

-1. Create a simple Bicep file that creates an Azure Storage Account
+1. Create a simple Bicep file that creates an Azure Storage Account with Hot Access Tier
 2. You can deploy Bicep file using the CLI or PowerShell
 3. You can view the deployment in the Azure Portal